 Anyone who has completed secondary education (comparable to Dutch havo/vwo) is welcome.
 If you don’t speak any Dutch at all, knowledge of the English language is necessary.
 In addition, sufficient computer skills are required.

 Step 2: Apply through the online application form.

-- Please also come to the VU-NT2 consultation hours.
-The consultation hours are meant to speak with a teacher, who can advise which course is suitable for you and determine whether or not you need to take an intake test.
+The consultation hours on Monday and Thursday are meant to speak with a teacher, who can advise which course is suitable for you and determine whether or not you need to take an intake test.